 Hiking, traveling and mountain biking with Yi is another fun, memorable week.
 What is even more fun is knowing that he’ll be back here for more adventures in the future, he went home and bought a mountain bike!
 Had we not traveled together we probably would have never gotten to know him the way we do today.
 We were able to have the time together to ask questions and have deeper discussions than ever before.
 I walked away from several conversations with a better appreciation for each of us.

 Wow, I could go on and on about this!
 This is just a sampling of how we have adventured with family and friends to see and try new things.
-As I look forward and am currently making travel plans for the upcoming year, I’ll be thinking about this quote and the value that travel brings to our lives.
+As I look forward to and am currently making travel plans for the upcoming year, I’ll be thinking about this quote and the value that travel brings to our lives.

-In the next five months, we will be traveling to three new locations we’re never been before!
+In the next five months, we will be traveling to three new locations we’re never been to before!
 Although the locations will be fantastic, what I’m looking forward to the most is sharing this time with Keith and the memories we will make together.

-“And then there is the most dangerous risk of all — the risk of spending your life not doing what you want on the bet you can buy yourself the freedom to do it later.” –Randy Komisar
+“And then there is the most dangerous risk of all -- the risk of spending your life not doing what you want on the bet you can buy yourself the freedom to do it later.” --Randy Komisar

 Again, this strikes a cord and exemplifies why we’ve chosen to move and travel now.
 What if we don’t have the freedom to do it later?
 For me, this is one of my biggest fears that has become my motivation.
 Why wait for retirement?
 Will our bodies be healthy enough for the activities we want to do during retirement or even before?
 Isn’t there a way to work in travel now?
-How can we change our lifestyle to meet our personal travel goals.
+How can we change our lifestyle to meet our personal travel goals?
 These are all questions that have become much clearer to me over the past few years.

 That clarity has become evident because of the people we have shared our travels with.
-My mom and step-dad visited us last summer and right before their trip my step-dad needed a heart procedure.
+My mom and step-dad visited us last summer and right before their trip, my step-dad needed a heart procedure.
 We were so thankful the procedure was successful and completed before their trip.
 It actually helped him to enjoy the trip even more because he felt better.
-A few weeks later we had friends visit and just a few weeks after that, our friend found out he also needed some major medical attention.
+A few weeks later we had a friend visit and just a few weeks after that, our friend found out he also needed some major medical attention.

 Both of these examples reminded us that we cannot count on the freedom to do things later.
 I could give so many more examples on this topic.
 If fact, the year before we left Indiana both Keith’s parents and my parents all had major health scares.
-As scary as it has been to leave them, we knew that we might not be as lucky to overcome all that they each have and this pushed us even more to spend our lives doing what is important to us.
+As scary as it has been to leave them, we knew that we might not be as lucky to overcome all that they each have and this pushed us, even more, to spend our lives doing what is important to us.

 All of this being said, we have calculated and planned financially for this freedom to travel.
-We do not believe in living irresponsibly, in fact quite the opposite.
+We do not believe in living irresponsibly, in fact, quite the opposite.
 Some may interpret this quote that way and that is not my intent to encourage irresponsibility.

 Do you keep a quote book?

-As part of a college class many years ago, the actual assignment I can’t quite recall… I was required to keep a list of quotes, respond to each one and choose some to share in class.
-Over the years this has been something that I’ve enjoyed doing for many stages in life.
+As part of a college class many years ago, the actual assignment I can’t quite recall...
+I was required to keep a list of quotes, respond to each one and choose some to share in class.
+Over the years this has been something that I’ve enjoyed doing for many stages of life.
 This can be calming, motivating, healing, focusing and so much more.
 I’ve kept quotes on family, friendships, grief, teaching, life, travel, etc. I’m sure many of you have done this and if not, you should consider it.

-Would you like hear more quotes in another post like this?
+Would you like to hear more quotes in another post like this?
 If so, comment below and let me know.